cockpit-project/cockpituous/sink/README.md

 ### Link field

-The `"link"` field will be automitically filled in by the sink.
+The `"link"` field will be automatically filled in by the sink.
 If it is specified in the status JSON object, that the specified link will take precedence.
 If a relative link is specified, it will be relative to the URL that the sink would have used.